MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-suggested-actions.md

 ## Send suggested actions

-You can a list of suggested actions (also known as "quick replies") that will be shown to the user for a single turn of the conversation:
+You can create a list of suggested actions (also known as "quick replies") that will be shown to the user for a single turn of the conversation:

 # [C#](#tab/csharp)